Foster A Pet

-The Humane Society of Harford County, Inc. (HSHC) receives approximately 4,500 pets each calendar year.
+The Humane Society of Harford County (HSHC) receives approximately 3,500 pets each calendar year.
 Unfortunately, we have the dilemma of too many pets and not enough space.
-One very important program that helps to significantly increase pet adoptions and decrease the euthanasia rate is our foster care program.
+One very important program that helps to significantly increase pet adoptions and save lives is our foster care program.